octoml/TransparentAI/tutorials/developer.md

 4. Execute `docker-compose up` in the /transparentai folder.
 This will build the frontend and api server and create a docker-compose environment which includes the model container built in step 3.
 5. You should now have a frontend webapp available at `http://localhost:8888`.
 The api server is directly available at `http://localhost:8050`

+## Modify and Redeploy

+Let's add a post-processing grayscale step to the image created by our app.
+1. Go to api/main.py and inspect the `generate_image` method.
+2. Add the following at line 86
+    ```
+    result_image = image_from_normalized_ndarray(np.squeeze(result[0]))
+    result_image = result_image.convert("L")
+    ```
+3. Build the container via `docker-compose build`
+4. Redeploy via `docker-compose up`
+5. Verify that the stylized image is now in grayscale

+## Notes

+If using [Visual Studio Code](https://code.visualstudio.com/) as your development editor, the repository includes settings and a development container configuration.